Toshihide Maskawa: Early life and education

 Maskawa was born in Nagoya, Japan.
-After World War II ended, the Maskawa family operated as a sugar wholesaler.
+After World War II ended, the Maskawa family operated as sugar wholesalers.
 A native of Aichi Prefecture, Toshihide Maskawa graduated from Nagoya University in 1962 and received a Ph.D. degree in particle physics from the same university in 1967.
 His doctoral advisor was the physicist Shoichi Sakata.

-From early life Maskawa liked trivia, also studied mathematics, chemistry, linguistics and various books.
+From early life Maskawa liked trivia, and studied mathematics, chemistry, linguistics and various books.
 In high school, he loved novels, especially detective and mystery stories and novels by Ryūnosuke Akutagawa.

 Career

 At Kyoto University in the early 1970s, he collaborated with Makoto Kobayashi on explaining broken symmetry (the CP violation) within the Standard Model of particle physics.
 Maskawa and Kobayashi's theory required that there be at least three generations of quarks, a prediction that was confirmed experimentally four years later by the discovery of the bottom quark.

 Maskawa and Kobayashi's 1973 article, "CP Violation in the Renormalizable Theory of Weak Interaction", is the fourth most cited high energy physics paper of all time as of 2010.
-The Cabibbo–Kobayashi–Maskawa matrix, which defines the mixing parameters between quarks was the result of this work.
+The Cabibbo–Kobayashi–Maskawa matrix, which defines the mixing parameters between quarks, was the result of this work.
 Kobayashi and Maskawa were jointly awarded half of the 2008 Nobel Prize in Physics for this work, with the other half going to Yoichiro Nambu.

 Maskawa was director of the Yukawa Institute for Theoretical Physics from 1997 to 2003.
-He was special professor and director general of Kobayashi-Maskawa Institute for the Origin of Particles and the Universe at Nagoya University, director of Maskawa Institute for Science and Culture at Kyoto Sangyo University and professor emeritus at Kyoto University.
+He was special professor and director general of the Kobayashi-Maskawa Institute for the Origin of Particles and the Universe at Nagoya University, director of the Maskawa Institute for Science and Culture at Kyoto Sangyo University and professor emeritus at Kyoto University.